 With: Seppe Decubber, Lobke Leirens, Romy Louise Lauwers, Victor Lauwers, Maxime Rouquart

-Assistant-director: Pauwel Hertmans
+Assistant director: Pauwel Hertmans

 Scenography: Oscar van der Put

-Costume: Sietske Van Aerde
+Costumes: Sietske Van Aerde

 Music: Maxime Rouquart